VisualComputingLab/OpenZoo/install.md

 ## [MongoDB](https://www.mongodb.org/)
 You can install one MongoDB server per topology, or use one for all your topologies, selecting different database names for each topology.
+One instance of MongoDB will be used as a blackboard, for storing and exchanging topology parameters.

 - Install Mongo 2.6 or higher (3.0 or higher recommended)